Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/intro/elements/html/elements.md

 ## Elements

-The parts that make up the component.
+Elements are the parts that make up the component.
 For example the modal window title, close button etc.

 ```
 <div class="vattenfall-modal-window">